 Hello and HI, Happy Halloween if you're into that sort of thing, happy end of October, happy fall, all of the happy.

 It's a really busy week so I'm thinking if I just type HAPPY over and over it will be come true?

-You've had this before, right?
-I've been making versions for years: first a can of refried beans with a packet of taco seasoning and some cheese in my college apartment, then my own spice mix, and somewhere along the way I added crispy chorizo because when is that not a good idea?
+You've had refried bean dip before, right?
+I've been making versions for years: first (classic 3 ingredient refried bean dip), a can of refried beans with a packet of taco seasoning and some cheese in my college apartment, then my own spice mix, and somewhere along the way I added crispy chorizo because when is that not a good idea?